GerritCodeReview/homepage/pages/site/issues.md

 ### Priority-3
 - We feel your pain: the team would like to fix this, but lacks the resources to do this soon.
-Gerrit is an open source project;
+Gerrit is an open-source project;
   contributions are appreciated.
 - Desirable feature or enhancement *not* on the roadmap.